TheLocust3/portfolio/README.md

 # Portfolio

 This repository is a complete redo to my current [blog](jakekinsella.com).
-This time, making full use of React, Redux, and Webpacker.
+This time, making full use of React, Redux, Typescript, and Webpacker.
 The idea is that this new site will both show off my work and blog posts.

 ## TODO
 - Articles